-This St. Germain cocktail is, in the words of its creator, an expression of “low-alcohol conviviality” of the sort that’s everywhere throughout Europe.
+Fueled by the iconic elderflower liqueur, the St-Germain Cocktail embodies the spirit of low-alcohol conviviality prevalent throughout Europe.
+Light, floral, and refreshing, it’s a warm-weather go-to, easy in both execution and drinkability.
 You know, the sort of light, lovely, ever-so-slightly tipsy, effervescent conviviality defined by sitting a spell and chatting and not checking your text messages or your likes on Instagram while someone else is talking.
 Of course, we couldn’t pull our attention away from this cocktail even if we tried—or if we suddenly doubled our Instagram followers.
 But don’t take our word for it.
-Try it and see for yourself.–Renee Schettler Rossi
+Try it and see for yourself.–Drew Lazor | Camille Ralph Vidal

 St. Germain Cocktail

-- 2 ounces dry sparkling wine (60 ml)
+- 2 ounces dry sparkling wine

-- 2 ounces soda water (60 ml)
+- 2 ounces soda water